-Furthermore we have the following. \begin{enumerate} \item If $\phi$ is an epimorphism, $\psi$ is an isomorphism. \item If $Q$ is $D$-invariant, so is ${}^s\phi(Q)$ and $\psi$ is a homomorphism of Artinian algebras. \item If $\phi$ is an epimorphism and $Q$ is $D$-invariant, then $\psi$ is an isomorphism of Artinian algebras. \end{enumerate} \end{thm}
+Furthermore we have the following. \begin{enumerate} \item If $Q$ is $D$-invariant, so is ${}^s\varphi(Q)$ and $\psi$ is a monomorphism of Artinian algebras. \item If $\varphi$ is an epimorphism, $\psi$ is an isomorphism and ${}^s\varphi(Q)$ is $D$-invariant if and only if $Q$ is so.
+If this is the case, then $\psi$ is an isomorphism of Artinian algebras. \end{enumerate} \end{thm}